FrontEndFoxes/curriculum/workshop/minis/mini7.md

 </script>
 ```

 This will allow us to use the data from the store as you would use data from that component.
-Update the `stars` and `numMoves` in our content.
+Update the `stars` and `numMoves` in our content to reflect the data in our Vuex store by overwriting the `<div>` under the closing `</button>` tag in `/views/Home.vue`:

 ```html
 <div>